getzep/zep/README.md

 Coming (very) soon:
 - Langchain `memory` and `retriever` support.
-- Support for other conversational AI and agentic AI frameworks.
+- Support for other conversational and agentic AI frameworks.

 ## Quick Start
 1. Clone this repo